-We will present the details of residual analysis in this section.
+The details of residual analysis are presented in this section.
 We begin by defining predicted and residual values using one-way ANOVA as an example, for both fixed and random effects (similar results hold for more complex designs).
 We then illustrate residual analysis and the use of variance-stabilizing transformations with some examples.